Sherman Antitrust Act: Manipulation of market

 Second, courts have employed more sophisticated and principled definitions of markets.
 Market definition is necessary, in rule of reason cases, for the plaintiff to prove a conspiracy is harmful.
 It is also necessary for the plaintiff to establish the market relationship between conspirators to prove their conduct is within the per se rule.

 In early cases, it was easier for plaintiffs to show market relationship, or dominance, by tailoring market definition, even if it ignored fundamental principles of economics.
 In U.S. v.
 Grinnell, 384 U.S. 563 (1966), the trial judge, Charles Wyzanski, composed the market only of alarm companies with services in every state, tailoring out any local competitors; the defendant stood alone in this market, but had the court added up the entire national market, it would have had a much smaller share of the national market for alarm services that the court purportedly used.
 The appellate courts affirmed this finding; however, today, an appellate court would likely find this definition to be flawed.
 Modern courts use a more sophisticated market definition that does not permit as manipulative a definition.

 Monopoly

-Section 2 of the Act forbade monopoly.
+Section 2 of the Act forbids monopoly.
 In Section 2 cases, the court has, again on its own initiative, drawn a distinction between coercive and innocent monopoly.
 The act is not meant to punish businesses that come to dominate their market passively or on their own merit, only those that intentionally dominate the market through misconduct, which generally consists of conspiratorial conduct of the kind forbidden by Section 1 of the Sherman Act, or Section 3 of the Clayton Act.